 Catherine moved to Combermere, Ontario, Canada, in 1947.
-There, building on the foundations laid in Friendship House, she and her husband, Eddie Doherty, founded a new apostolate, Madonna House.
-Madonna House began like Friendship House had, as a group of laypeople, but with the arrival of Fr.
+There, building on the foundations laid in Friendship House, she founded a new apostolate, Madonna House.
+Madonna House began like Friendship House had, as a group of laypeople including her husband Eddie Doherty.
+With the arrival of Fr.
 John Callahan and a number of other priests in the early 1950s, the membership grew to include priests as well.
 At the suggestion of Pope Pius XII, beginning in 1954 members have been making a commitment to dedicate themselves to Madonna House for life, as celibate men and women.
-The total membership now numbers approximately 200 — lay men, women, and priests.
+The total membership now numbers approximately 200 — laymen, women, and priests.

-Among the hundreds of “working guests” each year, a few receive a vocational call from God and his Mother to dedicate their lives to him through Madonna House, and pour out their lives in the apostolic works of the MH community.
-They make promises to live in poverty, chastity and obedience according to the spirit and mandate of Madonna House.
-The scope of the Apostolate now extends from our training centre in Combermere to eighteen missionary “field houses” in various countries.
+Among the hundreds of guests each year, a few receive a vocational call from God and his Mother to dedicate their lives to him through Madonna House, and pour out their lives in the apostolic works of the MH community.
+They make promises to live in poverty, chastity, and obedience according to the spirit and mandate of Madonna House.
+The scope of the Apostolate now extends from our training center in Combermere to eighteen mission houses in various countries.

 She had experienced the privileged life of aristocratic wealth followed by the poverty and losses of being a refugee; the horrors of war while nursing Russian soldiers in the trenches, capture and condemnation to death by starvation.
 Hovering between life and death, Catherine promised God, “If you save me from this, in some way I will offer my life to you.”
 Rescued, she went on to experience the pain of a broken marriage and the struggles of single parenthood.

 Through it all, her faith in God and love for him grew and led her to work with the poor in small, humble ways, forsaking material comforts to live with them.
-Her work in social justice in both Canada and the United States led to the establishment of Friendship Houses, and later, the community of Madonna House, whose members — lay men and women and priests — make a lifetime commitment.
-Since Catherine’s death in 1985, her apostolic family has grown to number approximately 200 members, who staff our Training Centre in Combermere, Ontario and eighteen field houses in various countries.
+Her work in social justice in both Canada and the U.S. led to the establishment of Friendship Houses, and later, the community of Madonna House, whose members — laymen and women and priests — make a lifetime commitment.
+Since Catherine’s death in 1985, her apostolic family has grown to number approximately 200 members, who staff our Training Centre in Combermere, Ontario and eighteen mission houses in various countries.